-It combines elements of the Renaissance, medieval, Egyptian, and modern art in one original and bold style.
+It combines elements of the Renaissance, medieval, Egyptian, and modern art in an original and bold style.
 You’ll love the vivid yet clear artwork with pictorial scenes for the Majors and Minor Arcana.

 The creator adds color symbolism to add depth to the readings.
 One impressive aspect is the sky backgrounds that add a meditative quality.

-Moreover, the deck has a guide booklet with card meanings and interpretations, something that makes it ideal for beginners as well as advanced tarot readers.
+Moreover, the deck has a guide booklet with card meanings and interpretations, making it ideal for beginners and advanced tarot readers.

 - Features excellent print quality

-- Has a guide booklet with card meaning and interpretation
+- It has a guide booklet with card meanings and interpretation

 - Unique style presentation